mattermost/docs/source/channels/set-channel-preferences.rst

 A channel name must be at least two characters, and can be up to 64 characters in length. `Some unicode characters <https://www.w3.org/TR/unicode-xml/#Charlist>`_ aren't supported.

-Change the channel name by selecting **Rename Channel**.
+To change the channel name, select **Rename Channel**.
 Changing the name of the channel also changes the channel URL.
 Any channel member can change a channel name, unless the System Admin has `restricted permissions to do so using advanced permissions </onboard/advanced-permissions.html>`__.

 .. tip::